l7mp/stunner/README.md

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server;
   with STUNner all media is received through a single ingress port.
-STUNner stores all STUN/TURN credentials and DTLS keys in secure Kubernetes vaults, and uses standard Kubernetes ACLs to lock down network access between your application servers and the media plane.
+STUNner stores all STUN/TURN credentials and DTLS keys in secure Kubernetes vaults, and uses standard Kubernetes Access Control Lists (ACLs) to lock down network access between your application servers and the media plane.

 * **Simple code and extremely small size.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is just a couple of hundred